 Standard: Sterling Silver

 Maker: James Dixon & Sons

-There are no repairs, the corners remain undamaged with a sound gauge of silver, and all decoration is sharply defined, the beaded border and lobed border retain virtually all of their original definition.
+There are no repairs, the corners remain undamaged and unworn, and all decoration is sharply defined; the beaded border and lobed border retain virtually all of their original definition.

 There is a small ding to the underside base edge on one candlestick (picture 9).
 While not noticeable on display, the price has been adjusted accordingly.
-They make a beautiful pair of genuine antique candlesticks.
+The overall condition is excellent and they make a fine pair of late 19th century genuine antique candlesticks.

 Mouse over or touch image to zoom